-Program: Master in Public Procurement Management Course title: SPEND MANAGEMENT AND PUBLIC PROCUREMENT Lecturers: Angelo Bianchi and Andrea Appolloni Course status: optional Number of ECTS: 3 Requirements: students should have completed at least four years of university studies and earned a valid degree that allows access to postgraduate level programs in Serbia and Italy.
+Course title: SPEND MANAGEMENT AND PUBLIC PROCUREMENT

+Lecturers: Angelo Bianchi and Andrea Appolloni

+Requirements: students should have completed at least four years of university studies and earned a valid degree that allows access to postgraduate level programs in Serbia and Italy.

-- Managers face the problem to spend the money supplied by either shareholders or taxpayers to deliver benefits in terms of value creation for the organisation or services to the stakeholders.
-The current management models are based on the concept of lean organisations, with less internal resources and fixed costs, and a significant use of outsourced resources and variable costs.
-As a consequence, procurement is the main source of costs and responsible for the quality of outcomes, and its role may be considered strategic and critical in achieving the objectives of any organisation.
-Spend management is a holistic approach to cost generating activities, based on the coherent definition of objectives, policies, control methods, in order to: - Maintain spend under control, i.e. avoid maverick spending outside the objectives; - Maximise benefits, by means of both spend qualification (consistency with the objectives) and quality (no extra costs induced by the acquisition process); - Focus on value creation, by assuring that the cost of achieving benefits will not exceed their value.
+- Managers face the problem to spend the money supplied by either shareholders or taxpayers to deliver benefits in terms of value creation for the organisation or services to the stakeholders. - The current management models are based on the concept of lean organisations, with less internal resources and fixed costs, and a significant use of outsourced resources and variable costs.
+As a consequence, procurement is the main source of costs and responsible for the quality of outcomes, and its role may be considered strategic and critical in achieving the objectives of any organisation. - Spend management is a holistic approach to cost generating activities, based on the coherent definition of objectives, policies, control methods, in order to: - Maintain spend under control, i.e. avoid maverick spending outside the objectives; - Maximise benefits, by means of both spend qualification (consistency with the objectives) and quality (no extra costs induced by the acquisition process); - Focus on value creation, by assuring that the cost of achieving benefits will not exceed their value.